zxc916684603/ecs/intl.en-US/Network/Elastic Network Interfaces/Modify an ENI.md

 1. Log on to the [ECS console](https://partners-intl.console.aliyun.com/#/ecs).
 2. In the left-side navigation pane, choose **Network & Security** \> **Security Groups**.
+3. In the top navigation bar, select a region.
-3. Find the target security group, and then click **Manage Instances** in the **Actions** column.
+4. Find the target security group, and then click **Manage Instances** in the **Actions** column.
-4. On the **Instances in Security Group** page, modify the security group with which the primary ENI is associated.
+5. On the **Instances in Security Group** page, modify the security group with which the primary ENI is associated.
     -   To add the primary ENI to a new security group, follow these steps:
         1. In the upper-right corner of the **Instances in Security Group** page, click **Add Instance**.
         2. In the displayed dialog box, select an instance ID to which the primary ENI is attached, and then click **OK**.